PatheticMustan/Discord-Bot-Quickstart/README.md

 2. Create a file named `.env`.
 Inside of it, type `TOKEN=""`, and in the quotes, insert your bot token.
 It should look something like this:
 `TOKEN="ABCdefGHIjklMNOpqrSTUvwx.natsumi.ahyesabottokenwhatasurprise"`

+3. Run `npm install` to install dependencies.

-3. Run `npm start` to start the bot.
+4. Run `npm start` to start the bot.

-4. Profit???
+5. Profit